Kalana304/SchrodingerWaveEquation_NumericalSolution/README.md

-# Schrodinger-s-Wave-Equation---NumericalSolution
+# Numerical Solution for 1-D Schrödinger’s Wave Equation
+Quantum Physics, unlike the Classical Physics, describes the behavior of the matter and light (photons) on the atomic and subatomic level.
+It is heavily based on the mathematical models which attempt to describe and account for the properties of atoms and their constituents.
+Schrödinger Equation, also known as Schrödinger’s Wave Equation, is a partial differential equation that describes the dynamics of a quantum mechanics system using the wave function.

-This is a project done as a partial requirement of EN 3110 Electronic Devices to provide Numerical Solution for 1-D Schrodinger's Wave Equation using python language.
-Further it has been extended to 2-D scenarios as well.
+In this project, a numerical solution has been proposed to solve the 1-D Schrödinger’s Wave Equation for a user defined Energy Function using python.
+Further the idea has been extended to 2-D Wave Functions as well.